Dtananaev/ml_classifiers/CIFAR10visual/README.md

   ./get_datasets.sh

-It will upload end extract files in CIFAR10 folder.
+It will upload and extract files in CIFAR10 folder.

 Building
 ========